ubccpsc/310/docs/26w1/materials/unit-01/index.md

 usually by people who weren't there when it was written.
 So the question that matters isn't *does it work?* but **what will the next change cost?**

-This part answers that at the smallest scale, where every caller is still in your diff.
+This unit answers that at the smallest scale, where every caller is still in your diff.
 You can see everything, you can change everything, and you can fix every call site in the same pull request.
-That's a luxury — part 2 takes it away — but it's the right place to learn the vocabulary, because here a mistake is cheap enough to undo.
+That's a luxury — unit 2 takes it away — but it's the right place to learn the vocabulary, because here a mistake is cheap enough to undo.

 It makes cost of change **measurable** first, then does something about it.